 Anti-money laundering (AML) failures have made headlines this year, with some international banks falling short of AML laws.
-Penalties have been well over the £1m mark indicating the severity of these failings.
+Penalties have been well into the millions, indicating the severity of these failings.

 Key AML fines in 2023